gbowne1/ProgrammerNotes/Node_JavaScript_Programming/javascript-programming.md

 You can place this script tag at any point in the HTML, however, for some performance gains the script tag should be placed at the end of the html file, just before the closing `</body>` tag.

 Other than this, it is a lot more maintainable to just include the JavaScript code in a separate file, with the extension `.js` and call it from the HTML file.

+## Try and Catch

+To use try...catch in different versions of JavaScript, you can follow these guidelines:

+In ES5, you can use the traditional try...catch syntax to handle exceptions.

+ try {
+ // Code that may throw an exception
+ } catch (error) {
+ // Handling the exception
+ }

+In ES6 and later versions, the try...catch syntax remains the same.
+However, new features have been added to the language, but the basic try...catch functionality remains consistent across these versions

+For example, in ES2019, optional catch binding was introduced, allowing you to omit the binding if you don't need to use the error object:

+ try {
+ // Code that may throw an exception
+ } catch {
+ // Handling the exception
+ }

+In summary, the try...catch syntax is consistent across ES5, ES6, and later versions of JavaScript, with some additional features introduced in the later versions

+## Debugging JavaScript

+The `console.log` statement should be used for debugging in the browser console for JavaScript by sending logged and logged error output to the console.

+ESLint is also a good tool to be used for debugging JavaScript.

+Chrome has built in DevTools for debugging

+Node.js has its own debugger and debugger port for it's JavaScript.